vcnardi524/image_reconstruct_CLIP/README.md

 TO DO

-1. data loaders and fomratting
+1. dataloaders and formatting

 2. Clip encoding model

 3. A way to analyze results and the model

 4. Main program and file stucture

+5. Test w/out RELU then try with the RELU